 4. Reinforce your communication through social media

-By collecting more email addresses through a sign up form, reaching out to those contacts via email and leveraging your social media channels, you’re using multiple channels to reach your audience.
+By collecting more email addresses through a sign-up form, reaching out to those contacts via email and leveraging your social media accounts, you’re using multiple channels to reach your audience.
 In return, your business is more visible and customers are more engaged.
-Hopefully, by assembling this souped-up marketing engine you’ll see an increase in your bottom line as you cross the finish line.